Free places and help with fees

 This is possible with the support of the Aberdeen Endowments Trust, other trusts and funds and the College’s own endowments.
 This is in line with the Charitable purpose of the College and our belief that a Gordon’s education should be available to any child regardless of family income.

 These Bursaries are awarded using a combination of financial need and merit (as tested in the Joint Entrance Examination).
 This examination is held towards the end of January each year for entry the following August.

-Applications for S1 Bursaries should be made by Tuesday 10 January 2017.
-Application forms and further information are available from: Mr P Skingley, the Admissions Officer.
+Applications for S1 Bursaries should be made by Tuesday 9 January 2018.
+Application forms and further information are available from the Admissions Office (select Admissions).